-This is part two of a mini-series called “Scholarships and College Funding for the Student-Athlete,” which will give information on the resources and steps for attaining college athletic scholarships from the perspective of a young athlete, a collegiate coach, and a professional athletic advisor.
-Read Part One: College Athletic Scholarship Basics.
+This is part two of a three-part mini-series called “Scholarships and College Funding for the Student-Athlete,” which will give information on the resources and steps for attaining college athletic scholarships from the perspective of a young athlete, a collegiate coach, and a professional athletic advisor.

-After our previous post, you’ve now registered on the eligibility websites, updated your stats and test scores, and hopefully narrowed down where you’d like to compete in your sport.
+After our previous post, you now plan to or already have registered on the eligibility websites, updated your stats and test scores, and hopefully narrowed down where you’d like to compete in your sport.

 But how do you get noticed?
 And how does a sports program decide on scholarships?
 And since you’re incredibly athletic and talented, which sport should you play to get the MOST money?

 Let’s get a framework for answering these questions by looking at a few statistics (thanks to scholarshipstats.com):